 John Maberry dreamed of being a writer from second grade.
 Life got in his way.
 He supplies details in Waiting for Westmoreland, describing how he came to have a happy and successful life.
 That, after surviving a hard childhood, failed marriages, an eye opening year in Vietnam and more.
 He finished the memoir five years after retiring from a local government job in busy Northern Virginia.

-When not working on the novels or the websites, the family enjoys life in their dream home high atop a hill.
-His wife of 35+ years has her quilting/craft room.
-He has an office shared with an energetic dog who lounges on a loveseat behind him when not out chasing rabbits.
+He’s working on short stories and novels now.
+Jumped by a Deadly Cholla, a fantasy and science fiction anthology came out in April 2023.
+An SF mystery will be out in 2024, along with a nonfiction assortment of the best of Eagle Peak Press articles.
+When not working on their pursuits, the family enjoys life in their dream home high atop a hill.
+His wife of 40+ years has her quilting/craft room.
+He has an office shared with an energetic dog who lounges on a loveseat behind him.
 He’s a happy man and a funny guy (strange/weird his wife says).